omnetpp/omnetpp/samples/database/README.txt

-The latter three are plug-in extensions to Envir (cMySQLConfiguration, cMySQLOutputVectorManager and cMySQLOutputScalarManager) and they are completely generic -- they can be used with any simulation model to make it datatabase-enabled, without having to change a single line of source code in it.
+The latter three are plug-in extensions to Envir (cMySQLConfiguration, cMySQLOutputVectorManager and cMySQLOutputScalarManager) and they are completely generic -- they can be used with any simulation model to make them datatabase-enabled, without having to change a single line of source code.

 Possible uses of a database include:
   - if you're doing heaps of simulation experiments: organized storage for their configuration and results;
-  - remote access and intelligent queries/reports via the "LAMP" setup (Linux+Apache+MySQL+PHP) -- should I add tools like PHP/SWF Charts and JpGraph as well;
+  - remote access and intelligent queries/reports via the "LAMP" setup (Linux+Apache+MySQL+PHP) and tools like PHP/SWF Charts or JpGraph;
   - many reporting tools like Eclipse/BIRT also work from a database;
   - interfacing with network management systems